Trir calculation: How to calculate the total recordable incident rate.

 Helps Suppliers and sub-contractors to make decisions

-Suppliers and vendors can make use of the data in your TRIR to know if your work environment is a safe place to work.
-The company itself may find it hard to even source for suppliers and opportunities when they have high TRIR,
+Suppliers and vendors can make use of the data in your Total recordable incident rate TRIR to know if your work environment is a safe place to work.
+The company itself may find it hard to even source for suppliers and opportunities when they have a high Total recordable incident rate TRIR,

-A high TRIR means that your business is prone to incidences and that workers could be exposed dangerously while at work.
+A high Total recordable incident rate TRIR means that your business is prone to incidences and that workers could be exposed dangerously while at work.

 It could make the OSHA pay visit to your business and make surprise inspections which may result in penalties.OSHA may increase oversight in your company’s EHS programs.

 When you want to calculate the Total recordable incident rate TRIR, you have to take into account the following recordable incident.
 Recordable work-related incidents are death, loss of consciousness, days away from work, restricted work activity, medical treatment cases, and transfer to another job.
 Do not include the Vacation and leave hours in the total work hours during your calculation.
 Ensure to include subcontractors working in your company in your work hours.

 The formula for calculating the TRIR is

 (The number of incidents X 200000) / Total Number of hours worked in a year.